jantonioavalos/jantonioavalos/src/content/posts/portfolio-search-experience.md

 ---

 This project was delivered by January 2019.
-The current and updated implementation can be found at the search bar on [nxp.com](https://www.nxp.com/)
+The current and updated implementation can be found at [nxp.com](https://www.nxp.com/)'s search bar.

 ---